Limine-Bootloader/limine-protocol/PROTOCOL.md

 not guaranteed any alignment, nor is it guaranteed that they do not overlap other entries.

-#### UEFI Memory Map Entry Type to Limine Memory Map Type
+#### EFI Memory Map Entry Type to Limine Memory Map Type

-UEFI memory map entry types are converted to Limine memory map type as follows:
+EFI memory map entry types are converted to Limine memory map type as follows:
 * EfiLoaderCode, EfiLoaderData -> `BOOTLOADER_RECLAIMABLE`
 * EfiBootServicesCode, EfiBootServicesData -> `BOOTLOADER_RECLAIMABLE`
 * EfiACPIReclaimMemory -> `ACPI_RECLAIMABLE`